 Spring has finally sprung, and it’s time to start thinking about taking life outdoors once again.
 Is your deck ready for the summer?
 Do you even have a deck?
 If you’re considering replacing your old decking or building a new one from scratch, you may be asking yourself if there is another decking material option besides hardwood.
-Well, there is a fantastic alternative, and it’s made from bamboo.
+Well, there is a fantastic alternative, and it’s made of bamboo.

 Many people choose the look of exotic hardwoods like cherry and teak for their decking, but these woods can cost as much as $10 per square foot.
 That can really add up.
 Compare that to bamboo, which generally costs between $3 and $5, and you can see how the savings can be substantial.

 As Tough and Durable as Hardwood Decking

 So you already know bamboo is the more eco-friendly choice, as well as the wallet-friendly choice, but you’re probably wondering how durable bamboo is.
 After all, we’re talking decking, something that will always be outdoors.
 It will have to stand up to pets and kids running around on it, and it will need to endure the elements like sun, rain, and snow.